-On $1^{st}$ March, the council was contacted for cctv footage in relation to a case in Worthing that weekend.
+On 1st March, the council was contacted for cctv footage in relation to a case in Worthing that weekend.

-On 2nd April, I and a small number of councillors partially witnessed a police raid on a property at the southern end of the village.
+On 2nd April, I and a small number of councillors partially witnessed a number of police officers visit a property at the southern end of the village.